1925–26 Victorian bushfire season

 A series of major bushfires occurred between 26 January and 10 March 1926 in the state of Victoria in Australia.
+An accurate tally of those killed remains elusive.
+Initial assessments varied between 30 and 60, but the official figure given by the State government's relief fund later in November 1926 put the toll at 30.

-A total of 60 people were killed with 700 injured, and 1000 buildings and 390,000 ha were destroyed across the south-east of the state.
+Its reported that 700 people were injured, and 1000 buildings and 390,000 ha were destroyed across the south-east of the state.